Biotechnology Engineering:Courses, Eligibility & Advantages

 Scope of Biotechnology:

 Substantial research has enabled us to solve modern day problems of not only humans, but also plants and animals.
 Now, we are able to enhance the yield of crops and provide tolerance against various stress factors and develop resistance towards diseases in plants and animals imparting food security and diminishing famines.
 Biotech has opened pathways for controlling pollution by using bio-based processes for cleaning of soil, water bodies, air and managing solid wastes thereby, decreasing the global carbon footprint.
 Research is being done to convert carbon waste into usable forms of energy like fuel or chemicals.
 Zero waste producing processes are being developed for the formulation of new drugs and chemicals.
-All this is possible by analysing the mechanism of action of microbes on a genetic level and manipulating it to suit our needs.
+All this is possible by analyzing the mechanism of action of microbes on a genetic level and manipulating it to suit our needs.
 Hence, the scope of biotech is dispersed in countless disciplines of science.